Kingdom of Fife

 • Sands Hotel Lochies Road Burntisland KY3 9JX Telephone(01592) 872230

-A warm welcome awaits at this family run hotel adjacent to a beautiful sandy beach in this picturesque coastal resort.
-Burntisland is home to the second oldest highland games in the world (1652) and held at the end of July, alongside the town's annual summer fairground.
-The hotel has a choice of restaurant and is renowned for its high-teas.
-The sands bar now boast a unique outside area in which to relax and enjoy a drive with friends and family.
-Burntisland is also the home of the worlds 10th oldest golf club.
+A warm welcome awaits at this family run hotel by the seafront in this picturesque coastal resort.
+Burntisland is home to the second oldest Highland Games in the world (1652), held in mid-July alongside the towns annual fairground.
+The hotel has a choice of restaurants and is renowned for its high teas.
+The Sands Hotel has a popular outside area in which to relax and watch the trains go by!

 • Cellardyke